opentensor/TensorWiki/content/getting-started/wallets.md

 The Bittensor wallet is the core ownership and identity technology around which all functionalities of the network are carried out.
 A wallet consists of a [coldkey](../glossary/glossary/#coldkey)  and a [hotkey](../glossary/glossary/#hotkey) pairing of two seperate [EdDSA cryptographic keypairs](https://en.wikipedia.org/wiki/EdDSA#Ed25519) that are responsible for different functionalities within the ecosystem, but are logically connected via the API.

-The ```coldkey``` is encrypted on your device and is used to store funds securely and perform high risk operations, such as transfers and staking, while the ```hotkey``` is unencrypted, and used for less secure operations such as signing messages into the network, running miners, and validating the network.
+The (../glossary/glossary/#coldkey) is encrypted on your device and is used to store funds securely and perform high risk operations, such as transfers and staking, while the (../glossary/glossary/#hotkey) is unencrypted, and used for less secure operations such as signing messages into the network, running miners, and validating the network.

 Once you have [installed bittensor](../getting-started/installation), you can a wallet locally on your machine in two ways, described below.
 You can also create an [external wallet](#03-external-wallet).